 Because they were happy for his invitation and to be somewhere new—their blood a tidal flow of sugar from three tubs of ice cream—it didn’t matter if he was apologizing for his delayed arrival or his delayed presence.
-They helped him untie the wrapped canvasses from the roof of his car, paintings of Italian beaches and Italian hillsides, and then more of nude Italian women.
-The women were all half-finished and Miles thought of them for the remainder of the day, especially as the three of them sat in Cornelius small outboard that evening, fish flopping in the bilge water it was Miles’ job to collect in a can and dump overboard.
+They helped him untie the wrapped canvases from the roof of his car, paintings of Italian beaches and Italian hillsides, and then more of nude Italian women.
+The women were all half-finished and Miles thought of them for the remainder of the day, especially as the three of them sat in Cornelius’s small outboard that evening, fish flopping in the bilge water Miles collected in a can and dumped overboard.

 On this second summer, Miles doesn’t need to wait long for his father.
 Two arms lift him from the airport’s tiles.
-Miles’ face fills with smoke-scented hair.
+Miles’s face fills with smoke-scented hair.
 A grizzly “Jaaaehrr!” reverberates into his chest.
-Cornelius puts him down, cradles Miles’ chin for a moment, then smiles.
+Cornelius puts him down, cradles Miles’s chin for a moment, then smiles.